Cybersecurity Isn't Just Tech—It's Management: A Practical Guide

 Deep Dive into Cybersecurity Risk Management

-Effective cybersecurity risk management relies on robust technical assessments.
-This includes:
+Effective cybersecurity risk management gets its hands dirty with technical assessments.
+This often includes:

-• Vulnerability Scanning and Penetration Testing: Regularly scanning systems for known vulnerabilities and conducting simulated attacks (penetration tests) to identify exploitable weaknesses before attackers do.
+• Vulnerability Scanning and Penetration Testing: We regularly scan systems for known weaknesses and then hire ethical hackers to perform 'pen tests'—simulated attacks to find holes before the bad guys do.

 Advanced Techniques in Identity Management Cybersecurity